 In spite of an extensive research for more than a century applied to the flows in turbulent regime, their modelling remains a big challenge even today.
-The Direct Numerical Simulation (DNS), which numerically resolves all the significant scales of motion in a flow down to the Kolmogorov scales, is still not practical for engineering applications.
-The Large Eddy Simulation (LES) directly computes the large-scale turbulent structures, which are responsible for the transfer of energy and momentum in a flow, while modelling the smaller dissipative and more isotropic structures.
+Direct Numerical Simulation (DNS), which numerically resolves all the significant scales of motion in a flow down to the Kolmogorov scales, is still not practical for engineering applications.
+Large Eddy Simulation (LES) directly computes the large-scale turbulent structures, which are responsible for the largest part of the transfer of energy and momentum in a flow, while modelling the smaller dissipative and more isotropic structures.
 Today LES is increasingly used in industrial applications, at least for those flows for which the statiscal approach, which consists in time-averaging the Navier-Stokes (RANS) equations, encounters difficulties in giving accurate predictions.
 Paradigmatic examples of such flows are bluff-body wakes.
-A RANS calculation is little dependent on the Reynolds number and little greedy in CPU time, but provides only a limited information.
-Moreover, RANS modelling presents a strong degree of empiricism, making this approach scarcely reliable for various types of flow.
-LES is the midway between DNS and RANS modelling as for both the amount of information available from the simulations and the computational costs.
-A variational multiscale (VMS) formulation of LES has been proposed in [10].
-This approach might be effective in obtaining a good compromise between accuracy and computational requirements.
-The main idea of VMS-LES is to decompose, through Galerkin projection, the resolved scales into the largest and smallest ones and to add the SGS model only to the smallest ones.
-This is aimed at reducing the excessive dissipation introduced by eddy-viscosity SGS models also on the large scales.
+A RANS calculation is little dependent on the Reynolds number and little greedy in CPU time,